PG Credit Advanced Clinical Skills (Short Course) / Overview

 Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in February 2019 who work in the north west of England will have their tuition fees paid in full by Health Education North West.

-Students working outside of the north-west will be self-funding and ineligible for tuition fees or backfill paid by Health Education North West.
+Students working outside of the north-west will be self-funding and ineligible for tuition fees.

 - Academic department